ccnmtl/compiled3/content/articles/compiled-redesign.md

 and images.

 _CompilED_ also uses `og:image:alt` and `twitter:image:alt` structured
-properties to provide descriptions images used for social media sharing.
+properties to provide descriptions for social media poster images.

 ### Audits and limitations

-I used the following scanning tools to test accessibility compliance for
+I used the following scanning tools to test accessibility compliance for _CompilED_ :
-_CompilED_:

 *
 [Siteimpove](https://chrome.google.com/webstore/detail/siteimprove-